Skip to: Navigation | Content | Footer

-To make our roads safer, two of the give way rules have changed.
-These changes came into effect at 5am on Sunday 25 March 2012.
+To make our roads safer, two of the give way rules changed in March 2012.

-These changes affect all drivers, riders, pedestrians and cyclists.
-Make sure you know the new rules so you know what to do now.
+These changes affected all drivers, riders, pedestrians and cyclists.

-• Go to our Resources page to access further information such as a video, leaflets, posters, a presentation, etc. There are also resources for deaf people and those with a vision impairment.
+Go to our Resources page to access further information such as videos, leaflets and posters, or resources for deaf people and those with a vision impairment.

 Change 1: The left-turn versus right-turn rule